selcuksert/oauth-oidc-spa/README.md

 # oauth-oidc-spa
-A sample project on OAuth &amp; OpenID Connect using Angular as SPA Client, SpringBoot as ResourceServer and Keycloak as IdP
+This repository hosts a sample project on OAuth & OIDC Authorization Code Flow with PKCE that comprises of an Angular &amp; Polymer based [client](/client), Spring Boot based [resource server](/resourceserver) and an Keycloak [authorization server](/idp).